lennart-benschop/agon-utilities/README.md

 Example command: `font /fonts/bbcasc-8.bin`

-Example command that shows the font just loaded: `font /fonts/latin1-8.bin show`
+Example command that shows the font just loaded:

+`font /fonts/latin1-8.bin show`

 Two fonts are included:
 - `bbcasc-8.bin` is the binary version of the font loaded on bootup by the vdp.
 It was derived from the file `agon_font.h` in the VDP project.
 It contains only ASCII characters with the pounds sign at position 0x60.
-- `latin1-8.bin` is an IOS 8859-1 font (Latin1) that I derived from the following gitthub project.
+- `latin1-8.bin` is an ISO 8859-1 font (Latin1) that I derived from the following github project.
 The font provided had the bytes bit-reversed compared to what we need, so I changed it to the right format.
 It does not look pretty, but it's a start. https://github.com/dhepper/font8x8